Generic Name: digoxin immune FAB (di JOX in im MYOON FAB)

 Digoxin immune FAB is not for treating a mild digitalis overdose.

-Digoxin immune FAB may also be used for other purposes not listed in this medication guide.
+Digoxin immune FAB may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about DigiFab (digoxin immune FAB)?